-Kishorn Port Ltd (KPL) is a 50/50 joint venture between Ferguson Transport (Spean Bridge) Ltd and Leiths (Scotland) Ltd created in 2008 with the objective of re-establishing the Kishorn Yard as a major facility for the manufacturing and distribution of renewable energy components; the resurrection of the Dry Dock and the potential decommissioning/recycling of floating structures.
+Kishorn Port Ltd (KPL) is a 50/50 joint venture between Ferguson Transport (Spean Bridge) Ltd and Leiths (Scotland) Ltd. Established in 2008 this proud partnership was created with the ambitious objective of:

-The site was originally developed in the 1970s by Howard Doris Ltd for the fabrication of the 600,000t Ninian Central Platform and is ideally located to serve the offshore sector.
+The site was originally developed in the 1970s by Howard Doris Ltd for the fabrication of the 600,000 tonne Ninian Central Platform and is ideally located to serve the offshore sector.

-At the time of build, the Ninian Central Platform was the largest ever man made object to be moved across the surface of the Earth, until it was superseded in the 1990s by a Norweigan oil rig, now making it the second largest.
+At the time of build, the Ninian Central Platform was unbelievably the largest ever man-made object to be moved across the surface of the Earth, until it was superseded in the 1990s by a Norweigan oil rig, now making it the second largest.

 Full Planning Permission